Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 To effectively engage with ultimate force, create an offer that will be the centerpiece of your campaign with a specific influencer.
 It should include a direct call to action which showcases intent from your target audience group.

 For example, if you’re using an influencer to promote a special offer with an exclusive coupon code (which is extremely trackable), you’ll be able to view the direct reach and resonance you have gained through the audience of any individual influencer.
-With that in mind, if you are able to engage multiple influencers, you can split test the impact of each one and identify the top performers.
+With that in mind, if you are able to engage multiple influencers, you can split test the impact of each one and identify the top performers with the help of a marketing dashboard software.
 Later, you will know which ones to re-engage in ongoing marketing collaborations.

 A few other ways to track impact could also be: